jnlon/gmouse/README.md

 The MPU-6050 has a built in accelerometer that is accessible from register 0x3B.
-It returns values that consistantly correspond to the orientation of the device relative to the ground (due force of gravity).
+It returns values that consistantly correspond to the orientation of the device relative to the ground (due to the force of gravity and its components).
 This discovery saves us from having to apply something a Kalman filter to our gyroscope values or integrate them over time.

 ### Ergonomics